 Gosautal on the way back to Salzburg

-If it is not yet too late in the day you can stop along the drive to take in some magnificent nature.
+If it is not yet too late in the day, you can stop along the drive to take in some magnificent nature.
 You can take a detour to Gosausee lake, stop in Abtenau or visit the fortress in Golling and even Bluntautal valley or stop in Hallein and take a stroll through its unique old town.
-Otherwise enjoy the beautiful views on the way back.
+Otherwise, enjoy the beautiful views on the way back.
 Your journey was already long if you visited all the places I recommended.

 Staying in Hallstatt over Night

 If you are willing to pay, it is worth staying.
-If you stay in Hallstatt overnight in summer when the sunrises at 5am and sets at 10pm you will have a unique experience.
+If you stay in Hallstatt overnight in summer when the sunrises at 5 am and sets at 10 pm you will have a unique experience.
 Maybe you know from my photography articles that I am a fan of getting up early.
-Get up at 4am to explore Hallstatt.
+Get up at 4 am to explore Hallstatt.
 The place will be yours.
 The empty streets of Hallstatt in high season.
 The sunset when all the daytime visitors are already gone and the sunrise when no one arrived yet.
 Go for it!

 If Hallstatt is on your bucket list, go for it!
 By Bus and Train is the most common way to go to Hallstatt.
 The Train only option is for Eurail pass holders or if you want to save money with the Einfach Raus group ticket.
-The most convenient way is a car because it gives you the flexibility to visit places on the way and take an alternative route back to Salzburg.
+The most convenient way is a car because it allows you to visit places on the way and take an alternative route back to Salzburg.